jesshohohoho/learnyloopy/UserGuide.md

 - **[Past Performance Dashboard](#past-performance-dashboard)**: Visualization platform that displays **students**' academic progress and performance statistics.
     - Students can identify their best and worst subjects, along with total study hours and average mock test accuracy to inform study performance.
-    - Students can forecast the probability final grade of selected subject by Decision Tree model.
+    - Students can forecast the probability of their desired final grade for a selected subject using a Decision Tree model.

 <a id="log-in-as-guest"></a>
 ## 👤 Log in as Guest